Graduate Theological Union logo

 Key Highlights

-• Pioneered interfaith studies with the establishment of the Center for Judaic Studies (1968) and the Center for Islamic Studies (2007).
+• Established the Center for Judaic Studies in 1968 and the Center for Islamic Studies in 2007, promoting interfaith scholarship.

-• Serves 245 students, guided by the motto: "Abundant Pathways.
+• Operates under the inspiring motto: "Abundant Pathways.
 Intersecting Perspectives.
 Transformative Impact."

 Timeline